 About the platform

 During the few years when I was first running this blog I tried a number of content management systems, including Joomla, Wordpress and Drupal.
 While they certainly all performed their core function they all had a number of limitations.
-These included having to learn a new formating language, requiring plugins to add functionality, which then require a bunch of libraries that need to be maintained, changing layout required mastering a templating system or trusting a third party template and finally the constant patching in order to address security issues (which also demonstrated that the platform was never secure in the first place).
+These included having to learn a new formating language, requiring plugins to add functionality, which then require a bunch of libraries that need to be maintained, changing layout required mastering a templating system or trusting a third party template and finally the constant patching in order to address security issues (which also demonstrated that the platform was never secure in the first place) drove me nuts.
 In addition to those issues I have also investigated many website breaches over the past six or seven years.
 While I know enough about programming to figure out what is going on with any language it takes time to learn the finer details and look up functions that I am not familiar with.
 So all this contributed to making the decision to write my own CMS in php.

-My key requirements of a blogging platform were:
+My key requirements of the platform were:

 - Easy to add content